When Is Soybean Season? A Commodity Investor's Guide to Trading Soy

 During the months that run from the spring to fall seasons each year, the price of soybeans can become volatile.
 Bumper crops are bearish, while shortfalls cause the price to rise.

 Seasonal changes are perhaps the most influential factor when it comes to soybeans.
-Trading by the seasons, rather than the day or year, is often a good practice when investing in this exciting commodity.
+Trading by the season, rather than by the day or year, is often a good practice when investing in this exciting commodity.